ozdemirtradesolutions-web/FlipFlow_Privacy/index.md

 - **Right to opt out** of the sale of your personal information.
 - **Right to non-discrimination** for exercising your privacy rights.

-**We do not sell your personal information.** Since all data is stored locally on your device, we do not have access to it.
-You can delete all data by uninstalling the App.
+**We do not sell your personal information or share it for cross-context behavioral advertising.** Core FlipFlow behavior data remains on-device, while limited pseudonymous analytics and subscription-related records may be processed by Mixpanel and RevenueCat.
+You can delete local App data by uninstalling the App and contact us regarding third-party records we control.

 ---

 ## 10. International Data Transfers

-Since all user data is stored and processed locally on your device, no international data transfers of user data occur through the App.
-RevenueCat may process anonymous subscription identifiers on servers located in the United States; this processing is governed by RevenueCat's Privacy Policy and applicable data transfer frameworks.
+Core FlipFlow behavioral data remains stored and processed locally on your device.
+However, pseudonymous product analytics sent to Mixpanel and anonymous subscription identifiers handled by RevenueCat may be processed outside your country of residence.
+Mixpanel stores customer data in the United States by default unless a different regional data residency option is configured for the project, and RevenueCat may also process subscription identifiers in the United States.
 Subscription payment data is handled by Apple under Apple's own data transfer policies and applicable legal frameworks.

 ---